Environmental Education Event on Monday, March 4th!

-My name is John McGlaughlin and I am a PA Master Naturalist in training.
+Hi all, My name is John McGlaughlin and I am a PA Master Naturalist in training.
 I hail from the Roxborough section of Philadelphia and am a Public Defender by day and a Naturalist by night.
 I live a stone’s throw away from Fairmount park and spent much of my life ‘back the crick’ enjoying the many splendors of the great outdoors.
 The Schuylkill Center for Environmental Education is another great resource that is also right around the corner from my house.
 I was even lucky enough to intern with the environmental education department of the Schuylkill Center during my college days at Temple University.
 Roxborough has so many outdoor opportunities that it’s earned the nickname Philbilladelphia.

 The PA Master Naturalist program has been nothing short of amazing so far.
 I heard about the program back in January by way of e-mail and had my application sent out the following week.
 I worked as an environmental educator a few years back at the Schuylkill Center and another place called the Ashokan Field Campus up in the Catskills.
 But then law school disrupted most of my environmental ed. opportunities and I’ve been hankering to get back into the field ever sine.
 I’m hoping to use my newfound Naturalist position to get back into teaching young people and sharing some of the great things I’m learning in the program.